bhowmikrishav/video_system_processing_demon/README.md

 *I know its called deamon, but 'demon' sounds fun*

-System connected to remort internet connection, meant to perfrom CRON jobs which process video files to streamble chunks of multiple resolution
+System connected to remort internet connection, meant to perform CRON jobs which will process video files to streamble chunks of multiple resolution.

 ## FFMPEG commands

-I like this one, all clips start from duration, where their preceding clip ends
+I like this one, all clips start from duration, where their preceding clip ends.

 #### Like